Marius-PA/ComputerScienceNotes/HackerRank/challenge_1/instructions.md

 Task

-Given an integer, , perform the following conditional actions:
+Given an integer, n, perform the following conditional actions:

 - If n is odd, print Weird
 - If n is even and in the inclusive range of  to , print Not Weird